fiirataydiin/Symantec-Dlp-Server-HC/README.en.md

 - `sqlplus.exe` on the Enforce Server (in `PATH`)
 - Network access from Enforce to Oracle (default port `1521`)
 - Preferably an Oracle user with **read-only** privileges
+- *(Optional)* Microsoft Edge or Google Chrome for the PDF output — if neither is present, only the HTML report is generated, with no error

 ---